GoogleCloudPlatform/compute-image-tools/daisy_tutorials/modify_image/README.md

 Note the `NoCleanup`, Daisy automatically cleans up any resources created during a run.
 We don't want Daisy to delete our image though!
-Specifying `NoCleanup` will instruct Daisy to leave the image. `ExatcName` tells Daisy to use the `Name` as-is.
-Normally Daisy adds a suffix to resource names to avoid name colissions.
+Specifying `NoCleanup` will instruct Daisy to leave the image. `ExactName` tells Daisy to use the `Name` as-is.
+Normally Daisy adds a suffix to resource names to avoid name collisions.

 Now we will add a delete step to be explicit.